 (1) When the clerk gives an order under regulation 19(1)(d) a party wanting to invite another party to admit a particular alleged fact may lodge and serve the invitation within the period ordered by the clerk.

-(2) The invitation to admit must be in the approved form.
+(2) The invitation to admit must be in the court-approved form.

+[Regulation 32 amended: SL 2022/100 r.
+47.]

-33. Response to an invitation to admit
+33. Response to invitation to admit

 (1) When the clerk gives an order under regulation 19(1)(d) and an invitation to admit is lodged and served under regulation 32, the party receiving the invitation must lodge and serve a response to the invitation within the period ordered by the clerk.

-(2) The response must be in the approved form.
+(2) The response must be in the court-approved form.

-(3) If a party fails to comply with subregulation (1), the fact is taken to be admitted unless the Court orders otherwise.
+(3) If a party fails to comply with subregulation (1), the fact is taken to be admitted unless the court orders otherwise.

+[Regulation 33 amended: SL 2022/100 r.
+47 and 48.]

 Part 6 — Trial

 Division 1 — General

-34. Court where case is to be tried

-(1) Except as provided in this regulation, a case must be tried at a Court chosen by the clerk when the case is listed for trial under regulation 22 or 35A.

-(2) The clerk must choose a Court by determining in which Court the case can most conveniently and fairly be tried.

-(3) A Court may order that the trial of a case be transferred to another Court if —

-(a) a party makes an application to transfer the case to the other Court and the Court is satisfied that the case could more conveniently or fairly be tried in the other Court; or

-(b) the parties consent to the trial of the case being so transferred by lodging a memorandum of consent to that effect.

-(4) If the trial of a case is transferred to another Court the clerk of the Court from which the trial is being transferred must make arrangements for all the original documents relating to the case to be sent to the other Court as soon as practicable after the transfer.

-[Regulation 34 amended: Gazette 31 Jul 2012 p.
-3686.]
+[34.
+Deleted: SL 2022/100 r.
+20.]

 35A.
 Initial hearing for CIPPLSL cases

-(1) At the initial hearing of a trial of a CIPPLSL case the Court may do any or all of the following —
+(1) At the initial hearing of a trial of a CIPPLSL case the court may do any or all of the following —

-(a) give directions as to how the material necessary to determine the trial is to be presented;
+(a) give directions as to how the material necessary to determine the trial must be presented;

 (b) give directions setting the date, time and length of time for the hearing of the trial;